Michael Goldthorpe was born in the

 equally at home with mature voices and choral directing.

-He has been Musical Director of Lymington Choral Society
+He was Musical Director of Lymington Choral Society from

 Interests beyond music are the theatre, literature, foreign languages, travel and computing.